 You have the right, upon written request made within a reasonable time, to request (1) whether an investigative consumer report has been obtained about you, (2) disclosure of the nature and scope of any investigative consumer report and (3) a copy of your report.
-These reports will be conducted by ScreeningOne, Inc. 1860 N. Avenida Republica de Cuba, Tampa, FL 33605 Phone: (888) 327-6511 Fax: (888) 216-1003 www.ScreeningOne.com.
+These reports will be conducted by AAA Screening 1860 N. Avenida Republica de Cuba, Tampa, FL 33605 Phone: (816) 436-0885 Fax: (816) 436-2968 www.aaascreening.com.
 The scope of this disclosure is all-encompassing, however, allowing the Company to obtain from any outside organization all manner of investigative consumer reports throughout the course of your employment to the extent permitted by law.
 The Company will obtain the investigative consumer report from the following consumer reporting agency: (the “Agency”).